A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Framework

 \paragraph{Attribute} The \textit{attribute} describes the beliefs, assumptions, features, sentiments, or perceptions that are widely associated with members of the target group.
+Our conceptualization of the attribute as the characteristic associated with the target group draws heavily from the SCM \cite{fiske2018model, cuddy2007bias}.
 While the association of these attributes to the target group is core to the notion of stereotypes, the attributes themselves can be characterized with certain features:

-\begin{itemize} \item \textit{Valence.} The valence of the attribute can include aspects such as the associated perceived offensiveness~\cite{jha-etal-2023-seegull}, warmth, competence, or morality~\cite{fiske2018model} of the term.
+\begin{itemize} \item \textit{Valence.} We directly borrow valence from the SCM; the valence of the attribute can include aspects such as the associated perceived offensiveness~\cite{jha-etal-2023-seegull}, warmth, competence~\cite{nicolas2021comprehensive}, or morality~\cite{fiske2018model} of the term.
 The perceptions of attributes as such, and what motivates people to use them, is discussed in social psychology and NLP literature and can inform practices that rely on human ratings for identifying stereotypes.
-The valence of attributes may also help NLP practitioners prioritize stereotypes (e.g., focusing on stereotypes associating groups with offensive attributes). \item \textit{Modality.} Attributes manifest in different ways across different modalities.
-For instance, attributes like `soft spoken' or `intelligent' can be expressed clearly in text, video, or audio, but less likely to be depicted in images.
-On the other hand, the markers of `poverty' can be vastly different in text (e.g., descriptions of poverty) versus image or video (e.g., dusty streets as visual markers of poverty that are not often verbalized).
+The valence of attributes may also help NLP practitioners prioritize debiasing efforts (e.g., focusing on stereotypes with offensive attributes). \item \textit{Modality.} Attributes manifest in different ways across different modalities.
+For instance, attributes like ``soft spoken'' or ``intelligent'' can be expressed clearly in text, video, or audio, but less likely to be depicted in images.
+On the other hand, the markers of ``poverty'' can be vastly different in text (e.g., descriptions of poverty) versus image or video (e.g., dusty streets as visual markers of poverty that are not often verbalized).
 Capturing this nuance is crucial to operationalize such large databases of socio-cultural information into robust model or data interventions. \end{itemize}

 \paragraph{Association} The target group and the associated attribute together constitute the core unit of the \textit{stereotypical association}.
 The association itself can be characterized by the following features: